Enigmatic-Smile/docs/stream/sdks/ios/guide-v2.md

 Our SDK is built to also support other use cases (other than Expense Management).
 Please take the following steps to integrate and configure the SDK for your Expense Management application.

-> Note: If an example project helps with your SDK integration & configuration, please check the `em` branch of our [GitHub repository](https://github.com/FidelLimited/fidel-ios/tree/em).
+> Note: If an example project helps with your SDK integration & configuration, please check our [GitHub repository](https://github.com/FidelLimited/fidel-ios).

 ### 1. Set up your Fidel API account & your Transaction Stream program